 When To Use Upsell Vs Cross-Sell

-Timing and intent decide which move fits when you consider upsell vs cross-sell strategies.
-Use an upsell while the customer is still choosing, when an upgrade is top of mind.
-By contrast, use a cross-sell once they’ve decided, when adding a complement feels natural.
+Timing is everything.
+You have to match your offer to the customer’s mindset.
+Use an upsell while the customer is still choosing, right when an upgrade is top of mind.
+On the flip side, use a cross-sell once they’ve already decided, when adding an accessory feels like a natural next step.

-• Early, on the product page: upsell to a better version.
+- Early on the product page: Upsell to a better version while they’re still deciding.

-You can run both across the journey, as long as each appears where it makes sense.
-However, overlapping them in one spot tends to backfire.
-Pushing an upgrade and three add-ons at checkout will overwhelm shoppers and reduce conversions.
+You can absolutely run both across the shopping journey, as long as each appears exactly where it makes sense.

 How Wishlist Data Tells You Which Offer Fits